-Lessem, Newstat & Tooson, LLP is comprised of award-winning criminal defense attorneys who have experience handling a range of drug crime, DUI, and marijuana-related charges in jurisdictions across Southern California, including the San Fernando Valley, Los Angeles, and Ventura County.
-If you or someone you love has been accused or a marijuana-related infraction, misdemeanor, felony, or federal crime, our legal team is available to help you learn more about the charges you face and how we may be able to help.
+Lessem, Newstat & Tooson, LLP is comprised of award-winning criminal defense attorneys who have experience handling a wide range of drug crimes, DUI, and marijuana-related charges in jurisdictions across Southern California, including the San Fernando Valley, Los Angeles, and Ventura County.
+If you or someone you love has been accused of a marijuana-related infraction, misdemeanor, felony, or federal crime, our legal team is available to help you learn more about the charges you face and how we may be able to help.

 To discuss your case personally with a member of our team during a FREE, confidential case evaluation, please call (800) 462-7160 or contact us online today.